jschlachet

 Assistant Professor

-Schlachet teaches courses on Japanese and East Asian history, dietary cultures, and everyday life.
-He received his Ph.D. in East Asian Languages and Cultures from Columbia University and holds an M.A.
-(Japanese Studies) from the University of Michigan and B.A.
-(History) from Cornell University.
+At the University of Arizona, Schlachet teaches courses on Japanese and East Asian history, dietary cultures, material and consumer culture, and everyday life.
+He received his Ph.D. in East Asian Languages and Cultures from Columbia University and holds degrees from Cornell University (History), the University of Michigan (Japanese Studies), and the Culinary Institute of America (Culinary Arts).

 Currently Teaching